 Before we discuss free VPNs, it’s worthwhile to offer a couple of elite Hola VPN alternatives.
 In almost all global rankings, ExpressVPN sits near the top of the list, and with good reason.
 Fast, with a huge server network, 256-bit encryption, solid customer support, and clients for all major devices, this provider outscores Hola across the board.
 But it’s not free.
 Read ExpressVPN review.

-The main competitor to ExpressVPN (in our opinion), NordVPN, has a larger network of servers (5,700+ compared to 3,000+) and also offers various additional security features, such as Double VPN.
+The main competitor to ExpressVPN, NordVPN, has a larger network of servers (5,700+ compared to 3,000+) and also offers various additional security features, such as Double VPN.
 But in general, there’s not much of a difference between these two, except for the cheaper NordVPN long-term plans.
 For the record, ExpressVPN is based in the British Virgin Islands, while NordVPN is located in Panama – and both should be outside the surveillance net of major powers.
+Read NordVPN review

 Now, let’s move onto budget alternatives.
 After all, the key selling point with Hola for most people is its free package.
-On the surface, Hola offers a form of VPN protection at zero cost, but as we know, that’s an illusion.
 For much stronger free protection, give Tunnelbear a try.
 The free Tunnelbear package limits users to 500MB of data per month, but it has truly global reach and is very easy to use.
 Moreover, with 256-bit encryption, it’s light years ahead of Hola when it comes to security.
+Read TunnelBear VPN review.

 Another leading contender for the free VPN crown, Canadian provider Windscribe matches Tunnelbear’s encryption and IP protection and may be just a bit faster as well.
 But in this case, users can benefit from a whopping 10GB of monthly data.
 As usual, the free client suffers a little in comparison with the paid version, with limited servers for unpaid members.
 But as free VPNs go, it’s very competitive.
 Read Windscribe review.